Benefits of ASU’s Pre-Health Professions Program

 We have dedicated local physicians, dentists, optometrists, podiatrists and physician assistants who let you shadow them in their practices to gain all-important, actual health care experience.
 Many of these health professionals are ASU graduates.

-You will develop critical thinking and problem-solving skills.
+ASU offers you the opportunity to develop critical thinking and problem-solving skills

 Many of our courses incorporate application of information and problem-solving skills as teaching goals.
 These skills have become an important part of the MCAT (and other entrance exams) and in health professions schools and practices.
 ASU offers several courses in the sciences to help you develop these skills.
 As an example, Biology 1480 (Principles of Biology) – which all health professions students are required to take – incorporates an assessment strategy similar to the MCAT, so you get practice long before you have to take the exam.